zcslab/Brain_SC_2020summer_intern/Harsh/README.md

 ##                        (Data Analysis Project – using R programming)

-**Covered in this README.md is the GSE67835_LM dataset** For GSE138852 please click here: https://github.com/zcslab/IRKB/tree/master/Adithya
+**Covered in this README.md is the GSE67835_LM dataset** for GSE138852 please click here: https://github.com/zcslab/IRKB/tree/master/Adithya

 # Project Overview:
 Develop a series of computational methods and derive  some knowledge of the role of disease-specific cell features in different human diseases.